At least 68 killed in central Gaza in airstrike, adding to weekend’s bloodshed

 The 68 fatalities include at least 12 women and seven children, according to early hospital figures.

-“We were all targeted,” said Ahmad Turokmani, who lost several family members including his daughter and grandson.
+“We were all targeted,” said Ahmad Turkomani, who lost several family members including his daughter and grandson.
 “There is no safe place in Gaza anyway.”

 Earlier, the Health Ministry in Gaza gave the death toll as 70.
 The Israeli military had no immediate comment.